ermioniFoti/Artificial-Intelligence/README.md

 ---

-**Developed for:** School of Electrical and Computer Engineering,
-Technical University of Crete.
+*Developed for the School of Electrical and Computer Engineering, Technical University of Crete.*